Brighton and Hove Psychotherapy

 Filed Under: Loss, Mark Vahrmeyer, Society Tagged With: anxiety, Depression, Wealth

-April 12, 2021 by BHP 4 Comments
+April 12, 2021 by BHP 6 Comments

 Unexpressed emotions will never die

-What evidence is there that unexpressed emotions don’t die, after all, is passage of time not a great healer as the popular expression goes?
 We know that unexpressed emotions don’t die because otherwise people with traumas would simply recover and live contented and fulfilling lives.
 Instead we know that this is not the case and trauma gets ‘stuck’.

-And with regards to the glib statement that ‘time heals’, this is only true when feelings can be expressed – losses grieved – and reality come to terms with, otherwise the past will continue to repeat itself in unconscious ways in the present.
+And with regards to the glib statement that ‘time heals’, this is only true when feelings can be expressed – losses grieved – and reality come to terms with.
+Otherwise the past will continue to repeat itself in unconscious ways in the present.
 After all, the unconscious has no concept of time.

 How do unexpressed emotions come forth?